nielsenjared/nielsenjared.github.io/content/blog/creativity/index.md

 Beyond solving problems, why is it important to develop or improve our ability to be creative?

-According to Miahly Csikszentmihalyi in the aptly titled book, [Creativity](https://amzn.to/3tCdEwv), “...most of the things that are interesting, important, and _human_ are the results of creativity.”
+According to Miahly Csikszentmihalyi in his aptly titled book, [Creativity](https://amzn.to/3tCdEwv), “...most of the things that are interesting, important, and _human_ are the results of creativity.”
 He outlines two main reasons we want to introduce or cultivate creativity in our lives:

 * “...when we are involved in it, we feel that we are living more fully than during the rest of life.”